Investments in Professional Learning and Diagnostic Assessments

 Standards Based Grading Design and Rollout

-Standards Based Grading (SBG) is an equitable grading approach that centers a growth mindset and functions as a set of teacher practices that promote student learning across the same content and skills for their respective grade-level; no matter the individual school a student attends or teacher they have.
+- Standards Based Grading: Standards Based Grading (SBG) is an equitable grading approach that centers a growth mindset and functions as a set of teacher practices that promote student learning across the same content and skills for their respective grade-level; no matter the individual school a student attends or teacher they have.
+(Overseen by Bernard Koontz)

-In order to support the technical implementation of this system amid increased traffic on our network and infrastructure needs due to continued operation of remote instruction, we are investing in a designated 1.0 in FTE to lead aspects of developing the technical assistance, training, systems and structures within the district.
+- Gradebook Application Specialist: In order to support the technical implementation of this system in alignment with our goal for every school to be in full implementation by 2023-2024, we are investing in a designated 1.0 in FTE to lead aspects of developing the technical assistance, training, systems and structures within the district.
 This investment pays for salaries and benefits.
+(Led by Meghan Terwillegar)

-- Accessing this Resource: This is a braided strategy within DoTs and TL&L and is not available for school-based allocations.
+- Accessing this Resource: This is a braided strategy and is not available for school-based allocations.

 Technology Professional Development